 You can choose to travel either by car or by air.
-There is still no direct air link between Copenhagen and Tirana but Adria Airways (which we recommend) Austrian Air, Lufthansa and Air Serbia offer frequent flights with a short stopovers in respectively Ljubljana, Vienna, Munich/Frankfurt and Beograd.
+There is still no direct air link between Copenhagen and Tirana but Adria Airways (which we recommend) Air Serbia, Austrian Air and Lufthansa offer frequent flights with a short stopovers in respectively Ljubljana, Beograd, Vienna and Munich/Frankfurt.

 How is the political situation in Albania?

-Albania is a young democracy which has recently become a member of NATO and is now working hard at also becoming a member of EU – but at the moment the political situation is somewhat chaotic.
+Albania is a young democracy which has recently become a member of NATO and is now – as a candidate country – working hard at becoming a member of EU.

 Is it dangerous to be in Albania?

 No, Albania is a quite peaceful country, and the Albanians are helpful and hospitable people.

 Yes, many of the younger Albanians speak English, e.g. in restaurants and cafés.
 In addition many Albanians also speak Italian.